• 905 South Ann St, Mobile, AL 36605

 Great Depression and Expansion

-When the Great depression hit, the business stayed afloat by adding a diverse product line of cast iron furniture, lighthouse clocks, and industrial type castings to lineup of the more traditional product lines.
-Later during WWII, the government selected Mobile Pulley to manufacture steam cargo winches and anchor windlasses to supply the shipyards.
-These products overburdened the existing machine shop, so a new one was constructed on the east side of Ann Street and opened in 1945.
-It continues to contribute to the company's success.
+When the Great Depression hit, the business stayed afloat by adding a diverse product line of cast iron furniture, lighthouse clocks, and industrial-type castings to its more traditional product lines.
+Later, during WWII, the government selected Mobile Pulley to manufacture steam cargo winches and anchor windlasses to supply the shipyards.
+These products overburdened the existing machine shop, so a new one was constructed on the east side of Ann Street.
+It opened in 1945 and continues to contribute to the company's success.

 1950